 New parenthood in and of itself is an adjustment for couples.
 The lack of sleep, the newness of the bond they find with their baby, the demands of taking care of that baby 24/7, financial stress and hormonal changes are all well known ingredients in extinguishing the romantic fire for both men and women.
 Here, I would like to explore specifically how diastasis might add strain to your love life through each layer; physical, emotional and energetic.

 Physical - Women who have diastasis are often in pain or discomfort.
-Their backs and shoulders ache, they may have pelvic pain.
-There can be a feeling of discomfort in the abdomen itself.
-It doesn’t matter how you slice it, pain is not sexy.
+Their backs and shoulders ache, they may have pelvic pain or discomfort in the abdomen itself.

 Women with diastasis also have a feeling that their bodies don’t work the same way and that they don’t have the same amount of strength and feeling of togetherness, or full body integrity that they were previously used to.
 Their bellies can be bulging and bloated.
 A common phrase I hear is, “This doesn’t feel like my body.”

-Lastly in the physical realm, diastasis can contribute to pelvic floor weakness which can lead to incontinence and organ prolapse (when organs like the bladder or uterus fall out of place and start to hang into the vagina).
+Lastly in the physical realm, diastasis can contribute to pelvic floor weakness which can lead to incontinence and organ prolapse (when organs like the bladder or uterus move out of place and start to protrude into the vagina).

 Emotional - We know that negative body image is an issue that almost universally impacts every American woman at some point in her life.
 The postpartum period is certainly no different and can be a real challenge for women’s self esteem.
 In fact, muscles carry, or hold, emotions and certain muscles are associated with specific emotions.
 The emotion most connected with the rectus abdominis (the abdominal muscles that separate with a diastasis) is self esteem.